specify/webportal-installer/README.md

 -------------------------

 These instructions illustrate the fewest steps needed to install the web portal.
-For a more advanced configuration providing automatic updates, see below.
+For updating existing installations, se the 'Data Only Updates' section below.

-1. Unpack this repository on your server.
+1. Clone the Web Portal 2.0 repository by clicking the green button (Clone or Download) at the top of the page and unpack this repository on your server.

+   This will install Solr on the server.

 2. Use the Specify Data Export tool to create a Web Portal export zip file (see the Specify 6 Data Export documentation) for each collection to be hosted in the portal.
+If aggregated collections are desired, replace the single colleciton with the aggregated collections file after the initial Web Portal installation.

-3. Copy the zip files into the `specify_exports` directory in this directory.
+3. Create a  `specify_exports` directory in the web portal directory and copy the zip files (step 2) into it.
 The copied files should be given names that are suitable for use in URLs; so no spaces, capital letters, slashes or other problematic characters.
 E.g. `kufish.zip`

 4. Build the Solr app: `make clean && make`.

 5. Copy the Solr core to the Solr installation:

    [CORENAME] - the name of the exported archive without the file extension.
 (E.g. `kufish`)